 Like most Indians we too love chaats at home and often make different kinds like bhel puri, aloo chaat, pani puri and dahi vada.
 Most of these require making the chaat chutneys like tamarind chutney and green chutney.

 I said this cornflakes recipe is super easy since it can be made even without these chutneys the way I made here in this post.
 However if you have the ready chutney in your refrigerator you can use them.
 I have the instructions for both in the recipe card.

 You can also replace the cornflakes with wheat flakes or millet flakes.
 Ensure you use ready to eat flakes that are crisp.

 How to make

-I used medjool date which is very soft as it is, so I could make it instantly.
-If your dates are harder, you might need to soak them for a while with tomato and other ingredients to soften or just use honey.
+Mix all of the ingredients and squeeze up a bit so they release moisture.
+I used medjool date which are very soft as it is.
+So I could make this instantly.
+If your dates are harder, you might need to soak them for a while with tomato and other ingredients to soften.
+Or just use honey instead of dates.

 Add the cornflakes to the mushy mixture and mix it well.
-My personal choice, 1/4 tsp of cumin powder, chaat masala and a tsp of hot ghee sprinkled over the ready chaat.
+My personal choice is to use 1/4 tsp of cumin powder, chaat masala and a tsp of hot ghee sprinkled over the ready chaat.
 It emits a good aroma.

 Serve cornflakes chaat immediately.

 - 1½ cups cornflakes or wheat or millet flakes